 You could call Reed's remark ugly and be right.

-But to fully capture the magnitude of Reed's remark, it must be called what it was a full on threat perpetrated by a bully who has forgotten that he was elected to office to protect Nevadans, not sounding like he's shaking them down.
+But to fully capture the magnitude of Reed's remark, it must be called what it was, a full-on threat perpetrated by a bully who has forgotten that he was elected to office to protect Nevadans, not sounding like he's shaking them down.

 No citizen should expect this kind of behavior from a U.S. Senator.

-And it is certainly not becoming of a man who is the majority leader in the U.S. Senate, and it is absolutely not what anyone would expect from a man who now asks Nevadans to send him back to the Senate for a fifth term.
+And it is absolutely not what anyone would expect from a man who now asks Nevadans to send him back to the Senate for a fifth term.

 If he thinks he can push the state's largest newspaper around by exacting some kind of economic punishment in retaliation for not seeing eye to eye with him on matters of politics, I can only imagine how he pressures businesses and individuals who don't have the wherewithal of the review journal.